-Laureates are well known for their scholarly excellence in the fields of history, political science, social science, religion, law or any other field in the humanities.
-A laureate’s work may also be of interdisciplinary nature and must represent a major contribution to the research on Europe in these respective areas.
-At the same time, it should also be of remarkable significance for the existing and emerging values of Europe which help to tackle current and future challenges such as inequality, political instability, religious diversity, demographic change, or migration, and not least scepticism towards European integration and unity.
+Laureates are well known for their scholarly and intellectual excellence in any field in the social sciences and the humanities, including those with connections to other scientific disciplines.
+A laureate’s work may also be of interdisciplinary nature and must represent a major contribution to the understanding of the existing and emerging common values of Europe, and the processes behind European integration and identity.

 Read more about Stiftung Mercator here.